Goodness-of-fit test for count distributions with finite second moment: Introduction

-In this paper, a novel omnibus test based on the p.g.f. is proposed.
-The test, which can be applied with all the families of distributions indexed by a $k$-variate parameter and having finite moment of order $2k$, stands in the long tradition of testing procedures based on distances, such as the Pearson chi-squared test.
-In particular, the proposed test statistic is based on the $L_1$-distance of a function of the p.g.f. of the model and the p.g.f. of the random variable actually generating data.
-This measure depends on the difference of the normalized variations of the two p.g.f.s and has an interesting interpretation, since the normalized variation is usually adopted to characterize the p.g.f. of infinitely divisible families of distributions (e.g., \cite{steutel2003infinite}).
+In this paper, a novel goodness-of-fit test for families of one-parameter count distributions with finite second moment is proposed.
+The test stands in the long tradition of testing procedures based on distances, such as the Pearson chi-squared test.
+In particular, the proposed test statistic is justified by the $L^1$ distance of a suitable function of the p.g.f. of the model under the null hypothesis and the p.g.f. of the random variable actually generating data, when the derivative of the ratio of the p.g.f.s has constant sign.
+Therefore, given the distribution specified under the null hypothesis, the natural class of alternative distributions contains those ensuring the derivative constant sign and, for the corresponding hypothesis system, the test is proven to be consistent.
 The test statistic has a manageable expression and depends on the empirical p.g.f. solely through its value in zero, thus avoiding the complexities of handling the whole empirical functional.
-In addition, we prove that the test statistic has an asymptotic normal distribution, which allows for a straightforward implementation of the test, without demanding intensive resampling methods.
-The discriminatory capability of the test statistic is also investigated under non-trivial contiguous alternatives, such as suitable mixtures of distributions and distributions obtained by means of the Binomial thinning operator.
-Finally, we prove the test is consistent.
+In addition, the test statistic is proven to have an asymptotic normal distribution, which allows for a straightforward implementation of the test, without demanding intensive resampling methods.
+Moreover, the test can be also adopted for the very general hypothesis system with alternatives not necessarily belonging to the class, even though in this case the consistency is ensured only if the probability of getting zero is different under the null and alternative hypothesis.

-Section 2 contains some preliminaries about the null hypothesis to be tested and about the considered distance criterion.
-In Section 3, we propose the new goodness-of-fit test and its asymptotic properties are proven.
-Section 4 deals with the test statistics for some well-known families of count distributions.
-In Section 5 the asymptotic behaviour of the proposed test is investigated under contiguous alternatives.
-A Monte Carlo simulation to assess the finite-sample performance of the test is described in Section 6.
-Some concluding remarks are given in Section 7.
+Section \ref{sec:prelim} contains some preliminaries about the hypothesis system and the distance criterion.
+In Section \ref{sec:test-stat}, the new goodness-of-fit test is proposed and its asymptotic properties are proven.
+Section \ref{sec:families} deals with the test statistics for some well-known families of count distributions.
+In Section \ref{sec:contig} the asymptotic behaviour of the proposed test is investigated under contiguous alternatives.
+A Monte Carlo simulation to assess the finite-sample performance of the test is described in Section \ref{sec:sim}.
+Some concluding remarks are given in Section \ref{sec:disc}.
+All tables and figures are reported in the Appendix.